What is a driver vehicle inspection report (DVIR)?

 Today, many electronic DVIR solutions are combined with an electronic logging device (ELD).
 These telematics devices record driving time, hours of service, miles driven, and real-time vehicle engine data.
 Together, they ensure that all FMCSA record keeping requirements are met.

-Electronic DVIR solutions like Samsara enable fleets to ensure safety and compliance, streamlining the vehicle inspection process and improving operational efficiency.
+Electronic DVIR solutions like Samsara offer advanced functionality that enable fleets to ensure driver safety and compliance, streamlining the vehicle inspection process and improving fleet operations.
+Drivers can quickly submit reports via the mobile app, while vehicle maintenance teams get instant visibility to prioritize repairs and complete compliance steps.
+Customizable templates allow fleets to tailor thorough inspections and scale maintenance processes with greater efficiency.
 A few benefits of Samsara’s DVIR solution include:

 cover image